Adron/adron.github.io/_working/contents/talks/Building-Immutably-Continuous-Delivery-Minimal-Inputs-London/index.md

 ---
-title: Building Immutably Continuous Delivery Minimal Inputs London
+title: Building Immutably Continuous Delivery with Minimal Inputs in London
 author: Adron Hall
 date: 2016-07-02:21:36:27
 template: talk.jade
 ---
-## Building Immutably Continuous Delivery Minimal Inputs London
+## Building Immutably Continuous Delivery with Minimal Inputs in London
 ### *on October 19-21, 2016*

 This workshop focuses on building a continuously delivered pipeline using Node.js (however easily transferable to Ruby/Rails/Java/Scala/.NET etc.).
 The workshop will trace the steps from inception to deployed application (with a domain pointed appropriately and all) that can then be developed against to continue whatever effort and intent of the developer(s)!